algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2017-12-28

+* Updated [Kaleidoscope#270][kaleidoscope/270], a pull request that introduces `KALEIDOSCOPE_API_VERSION`.
+It now has an improved error message, thanks to @cdisselkoen and @noseglasses.

+# 2017-12-27

+* Experimented with Jesse's keyscanner debouncing changes that were supposed to reduce chatter.
+* Started working on lifting the HID adaptors (the `kaleidoscope::hid` facade) out of Kaleidoscope, into small shim libraries.
+Shows great promise.
+The idea is to have `kaleidoscope/hid.h` in Kaleidoscope itself, but everything within the namespace be extern.
+This allows us to compile Kaleidoscope as a single unit, with the implementation of these elsewhere.
+Initial tests suggest that this result in byte-for-byte the same output, and that is very, very promising.

 # 2017-12-23

 Having spent the night rolling around in my bed, and pondering about how to do event dispatching in a more efficient way, I ended up with a few issues that will make this much more complicated than first anticipated.
 First of all, there are cases where I want to route part of the events elsewhere, but keep other parts routed as-is.
 Like with BootKeyboard: I want mouse & absolutemouse traffic to remain unaffected.
 I do not want to end up having to implement the same routing in a BootKeyboard-supporting class as in the NKRO-supporting one.